delftswa2016/desosa2016/opentripplanner/chapter.md

 <!-- FUTUREOFOTP --------------------------------------------------------- -->
 ### Future releases of OTP <div id="future"/>
 #### 1.0.0
 This release version was originally planned for the end of 2015, but the authors did not accomplish to make this deadline.
 The development is slowed down because of a lack of attention of the main contributing companies.
-Several bugs still need te be fixed before this version can be released, but according to Plannerstack this release will be published soon.
+Several bugs still need to be fixed before this version can be released, but according to Plannerstack this release will be published soon.
 Andrew Byrd (main developer) is working hard on finishing the release, that’s why external contributions are merged very slow.

 #### 2.0.0 (R5)
 This release is mainly the cause of 1.0.0 being delayed.
 This release (nicknamed R5) incorporates a new routing engine (Bliksem).
 This engine is well optimized and written in C, but lacks features like real time data and traversal permissions.
 When this version is done, the source will be published.
 Bliksem, R5 and OTP share the same REST API for interoperability.
 A lot of attention is paid to this release which is also being scheduled to be published soon.
 This version is being built by Conveyal.